Does Lens App Work Offline?

 When an online visual identifier is useful after an offline capture

-• Garden photos work well when a hiker captures leaves offline and checks the plant name later.
-Many users use visual search apps when they do not know the correct words to search manually.
+- Garden photos work well when a hiker captures leaves offline and checks the plant name later.
+Lens is often opened in places where you can photograph something easily, even if you would not know the right search term for it.

 How offline support compares across visual search apps